gianscapin/blog-kotlin/README.md

 ### Add post

-You have to go to phono screen, to do that, you must click in the bottom navigation to an photo icon.
+You have to go to photo screen, to do that, you must click in the bottom navigation to a photo icon.
 You will take a photo and add a description.
 <img width="230" alt="image" src="https://user-images.githubusercontent.com/75456915/179861620-36760529-dce8-42ff-9677-2cfadf57397c.png">